 The week begins with The Flight of the Angel, a tradition that dates back to the mid-sixteenth century when a young acrobat walked a tightrope attached to a boat anchored in the canal to the top of the St Mark’s Bell Tower.
 This has grown into an opening celebration the involves a performer flying down from the bell tower attached to a rope.

-The majority of the festivities take place in the centre of Venice, with elaborate parades full of floats literally floating through the city’s seemingly endless canal system.
+The majority of the festivities take place in the center of Venice, with elaborate parades full of floats literally floating through the city’s seemingly endless canal system.
 The Piazza San Marco transforms into a huge circus that plays host to shows and workshops during the day and live music and DJ sets in the evening.

 You can also join in the festivities by entering one of the daily ‘Best Mask’ competitions.
 Dress in your best renaissance attire, adorned with feathers, hats and most importantly an Italian-masquerade style mask for your chance to be entered in the masquerade parade at the end of the week.

-The elegance and class of his renaissance era is revitalised every year with a 5 course wine-accompanied dinner, performances, and a casino followed by live music, a DJ, and cocktail bar until 2am.
-For travellers seeking an authentic renaissance masquerade ball, this is as close as it gets in the 21st Century.
+The elegance and class of his renaissance era is revitalized every year with a 5-course wine-accompanied dinner, performances, and a casino followed by live music, a DJ, and a cocktail bar until 2 am.
+For travelers seeking an authentic renaissance masquerade ball, this is as close as it gets in the 21st Century.

 They operate 24 hours a day including a nightline between midnight and 5 am so you can explore the city at any time of day.
 Visitors under the age of 29 can grab a ‘Rolling Venice’ ticket, a special reduced rate, 3-day ticket.

-There are great transport links into the centre so consider some of the surrounding islands or staying on the coast of the mainland if you’re looking for more budget friendly options.
-Head to the map below for airbnb and hotels near the event.
+There are great transport links into the center so consider some of the surrounding islands or staying on the coast of the mainland if you’re looking for more budget-friendly options.
+Head to the map below for Airbnb and hotels near the event.